 You Can Only Wear Wristbands Once

 Now this myth is only half-true.
-Tyvek wristbands are bands popular for single use, specifically events.
-Tyvek wristbands are used festivals and concerts due to their durable yet easy-to-cut nature.
+Tyvek wristbands are bands popular for single use.
+They are often used at festivals and concerts due to their durable yet easy-to-cut nature.
 When you’re done with the event, you can remove it with scissors with just one cut.

 That’s not always the case now.
 Nowadays, wearing your event wristband days after the event is becoming more common.
-Wristbands serve as a reminder - memories of what you did to have you wear that bracelet.
-They are permanent momentums.
-This is why wristbands can be worn more than once - it’s a physical gift of a time long past.
+Wristbands serve as a reminder - memories of what you did to get the bracelet.

 We hope these myths were as entertaining as the Iliad.
 If not, we at least hope your fears for some of these myths were expelled.
 Myths can be worrisome and they can be alarming, and if you believe them, they do more harm than good.